telerik/xaml-docs/controls/radlayoutcontrol/features/layout-splitter.md

 # Layout Splitter

 The __LayoutControlSplitter__ component allows you to resize the elements in the layout at runtime when __RadLayoutControl__ is not in edit mode.
+The following examples show you how to define a splitter.

 #### __[XAML] Example 1: Defining the splitter in XAML__
     <telerik:RadLayoutControl>